nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README_U4_to_U6.rst

         - python-pyelftools
         - selinux-policy-nuage-avrs
         - virtual-accelerator-base
+        - virtual-accelerator (Only requried for VA version <= 1.8.3)

+..
+Note:: The change in what VA packages required to be installed only changed in 1.8.4.m1.
+With 1.8.4.m1 and newer, only virtual-accelerator-base needs to be installed.
+Prior to 1.8.4.m1, both virtual-accelerator-base and virtual-accelerator needs to be installed.

 * Adding Nuage Heat Templates ( `nuage-tripleo-heat-templates <../../nuage-tripleo-heat-templates>`_  )

-    - Nuage provides Heat templates and environment files to configure Neutron on the Controller and nuage-openvswitch and nuage-metadata-agent on Compute nodes.
+    - Nuage provides heat templates & environment files to configure neutron on controller and nuage-openvswitch & nuage-metadata-agent on compute nodes and we configure VA on computeavrs nodes.
-    - Nuage also provides Heat templates and environment files to configure Virtual-Accelerator on ComputeAvrs nodes for AVRS Integration.

 * Updating the TripleO Heat templates (also referred to as the puppet manifests)

     - Some of the parameters in ``neutron.conf`` and ``nova.conf`` need to be configured in the Heat templates.
 The Nuage VRS and metadata agent also need to be configured.
 The values for these parameters depend on the Nuage VSP configuration.
-      Use ``neutron-nuage-config.yaml`` and ``nova-nuage-config.yaml`` environment files to configure these values.
+      We use ``neutron-nuage-config.yaml`` and ``nova-nuage-config.yaml`` environment files to configure these values.
     - See the `Sample Templates`_ section for some probable values of the parameters in the ``neutron-nuage-config.yaml`` and ``nova-nuage-config.yaml`` files.
     - For AVRS integration, some of the parameters in ``fast-path.env`` needs to be configured in the Heat templates.
-Use ``compute-avrs-environment.yaml`` environment file to configure these values.
+We use ``compute-avrs-environment.yaml`` environment file to configure these values.
-    - For AVRS integration, see the `Sample Templates`_ section for some probable values of the parameters in the ``compute-avrs-environment.yaml`` file and also create a new AVRS role similar to the upstream Compute role.
+    - For AVRS integration, see the `Sample Templates`_ section for some probable values of the parameters in the ``compute-avrs-environment.yaml`` file and we also need to create a new AVRS role similar to the upstream Compute role.
-    - (Optional) For AVRS intergration, we can also create Multiple roles which allow to pass different sets of configuration on those AVRS Compute Node.
-See a sample enviroment file `here <../../nuage-tripleo-heat-templates/environments/compute-avrs-multirole-environment.yaml>`_
+    - For AVRS intergration, we can also create Multiple roles which we can pass different sets of configuration on those AVRS Compute Node.
+Sample enviroment file can be found `here <../../nuage-tripleo-heat-templates/environments/compute-avrs-multirole-environment.yaml>`_

 Links to Nuage and OpenStack Resources